intflow/YOLOX_AUDIO/README.md

 ## Introduction
 YOLOX_AUDIO is an audio event detection model based on YOLOX, an anchor-free version of YOLO.
-This repo is an implementated by PyTorch.
+This repo is an implemented by PyTorch.

 Main goal of YOLOX_AUDIO is to detect and classify pre-defined audio events in multi-spectrogram domain using image object detection frameworks.